The House on Sorority Row: Screenplay

-Writer-director Mark Rosman, who had attended the University of California, Los Angeles (UCLA) and later graduated from New York University, got the idea for The House on Sorority Row after returning to his hometown in Los Angeles.
+Writer-director Mark Rosman, who had attended the UCLA and later graduated from NYU, got the idea for The House on Sorority Row after returning to his hometown in L.A..
 Rosman had been a fraternity member at UCLA, which he used as a partial basis for writing the screenplay, which focused on a group of sorority sisters who find their lives threatened after covering up a fatal prank.
 Some elements of the film, primarily the usage of a pool to conceal their crime, were inspired by Les Diaboliques (1955), a French suspense film directed by Henri-Georges Clouzot.
 He later stated he envisioned a suspense film in which "the female characters would not just be victims–the whole idea of it was that they were culpable, and that they were sort of bringing this on themselves".
 The screenplay had several working titles, including Screamer and Seven Sisters.
-Rosman initially accrued $125,000 as a starting budget, with the help of a friend who worked for VAE Productions, an independent studio that specialized in documentaries, based in Washington, D.C.
+Rosman initially accrued $125,000 as a starting budget, with the help of a friend who worked for VAE Productions, an independent studio that specialized in documentaries, based in D.C.

 Casting

-The majority of the casting for The House on Sorority Row took place in New York City, though Eileen Davidson and Janis Zido were cast out of the Los Angeles area.
+The majority of the casting for The House on Sorority Row took place in NYC, though Eileen Davidson and Janis Zido were cast out of the L.A. area.
 Davidson recalled auditioning at Rosman's house in Beverly Hills.
-Kate McNeil, who was cast in the role of Katherine "Katey" Rose, won the part while still attending graduate courses in New York City.
+Kate McNeil, who was cast in the role of Katherine "Katey" Rose, won the part while still attending graduate courses in NYC.

-Harley Jane Kozak recalled attending a casting call in a "warehouse in Manhattan" and receiving a phone call several weeks later with the news that she had won the part of Diane.
-Lois Kelso Hunt, who portrays the cantankerous housemother Dorothy Slater, was a local stage actress cast out of Washington, D.C.
+Harley Jane Kozak recalled attending a casting call in a "warehouse in Manhattan" and receiving the news via phone call weeks later that she had won the part of Diane.
+Lois Kelso Hunt, who portrays the housemother Dorothy Slater, was a local stage actress from D.C.